Mesopotamia: Medicine

 A medical recipe concerning poisoning.
 Terracotta tablet, from Nippur, Iraq.

 The oldest Babylonian texts on medicine date back to the Old Babylonian period in the first half of the 2nd millennium BC.
 The most extensive Babylonian medical text, however, is the Diagnostic Handbook written by the ummânū, or chief scholar, Esagil-kin-apli of Borsippa, during the reign of the Babylonian king Adad-apla-iddina (1069–1046 BC).

 Along with contemporary Egyptian medicine, the Babylonians introduced the concepts of diagnosis, prognosis, physical examination, enemas, and prescriptions.
 The Diagnostic Handbook introduced the methods of therapy and aetiology and the use of empiricism, logic, and rationality in diagnosis, prognosis and therapy.
 The text contains a list of medical symptoms and often detailed empirical observations along with logical rules used in combining observed symptoms on the body of a patient with its diagnosis and prognosis.

 The symptoms and diseases of a patient were treated through therapeutic means such as bandages, creams and pills.
 If a patient could not be cured physically, the Babylonian physicians often relied on exorcism to cleanse the patient from any curses.
 Esagil-kin-apli's Diagnostic Handbook was based on a logical set of axioms and assumptions, including the modern view that through the examination and inspection of the symptoms of a patient, it is possible to determine the patient's disease, its aetiology, its future development, and the chances of the patient's recovery.

 Esagil-kin-apli discovered a variety of illnesses and diseases and described their symptoms in his Diagnostic Handbook.
 These include the symptoms for many varieties of epilepsy and related ailments along with their diagnosis and prognosis.
-Some treatments used were likely based off the known characteristics of the ingredients used.
+Some treatments used were likely based on the known characteristics of the ingredients used.
 The others were based on the symbolic qualities.